 These stocks are hedged from the uncertainty factors in the business cycles of the market and economy.
-The following is the list of defensive sector stocks.
+The following is the list of consumer defensive stock.

 #1 – Domestic Utilities

-Power, Gas, and Water are generic examples of defensive stocks as it is a basic necessity to people of any economic class or background as they are required by the people during any phase of an economic cycle.
-Utility companies gain from slower business cycles as borrowing rates or the cost of capital tends to be lower during an economic slowdown.
+Power, Gas, and Water are generic examples of defensive stocks.
+It is a basic necessity for people of any economic class or background as the people require them during any phase of an economic cycle.
+For example, utility companies gain from slower business cycles as borrowing rates or capital costs tend to be lower during an economic slowdown.